-40% of teachers and 57% of support staff are from ethnic minorities.
+42% of teachers and support staff are from ethnic minorities.
 The majority of lunchtime organisers are from ethnic minority groups.
-45% of classroom staff speak Urdu, Punjabi or Mirpuri and are available to support parents and children who are not confident in English.
+38% of classroom staff speak Urdu, Punjabi or Mirpuri and are available to support parents and children who are not confident in English.
 One of the admin staff is bilingual and is available to support parents who are not confident in English.

-28% of the governing body are from ethnic minority backgrounds.
-This means that there is some representation on the governing body and governors are given an insight into the equality and cohesion issues facing the school.
+50% of the governing body are from ethnic minority backgrounds and 41% are Muslims.
+This means that the governors have a good insight into the equality and cohesion issues facing the school.